Philodendron selloum 'Sun Red' Indoor Care and Propagation Guide

 Pests

-The common pests in Philodendron Sun Red are Mealybugs, Scales and Aphids.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Neem oil or Insecticidal soap.
+The common pests in Philodendron Sun Red are mealy bugs, scales and aphids.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as recommended by the manufacturers.

 Loss of leaf color

-Position the plant in a brighter spot where it will receive medium to bright indirect light or instal a grow light if the natural lighting is inadequate.
+Position the plant in a brighter spot where it will receive medium to bright indirect light or instal a grow light if the natural lighting is insufficient.
+Check out this guide on understanding light for houseplants.

 Yellow leaves